glesica/mtdata/README.md

 `datasets` module.
 Once the dataset is implemented, add a factory function in `manifest.py`.
 Once this is done, the new dataset will run when the `mtdata` module is run.

+## Development

+This project uses [Pipenv](https://pipenv.pypa.io/en/latest/).
+To install dependencies for development, use `pipenv sync --dev`.

+Once everything is installed, the easiest way to work with the repo is to use `pipenv shell` to drop into the virtual environment.

+To run the test suite, just run `python -m pytest`.